madmaxoft/Deskemes/DevDocs/Connection.md

 | AddData   | string | The error message (UTF-8; potentially user-visible)       |

 The numbers are sent big-endian - MSB first.
 The ReqType is a 4-byte identifier of what data is requested (list of request types is down below).
 A request can have an additional data.
 A response has a similar format but doesn't repeat the ReqType.
 Data length for each packet is capped at 64 KiB - 10 (so that the entire message fits into a single mux message); the assumption is that this is enough for all messages; no particular fragmentation scheme is specified.
 If a specified ReqType is not supported by the receiver, it sends an Error response with the error code `ERR_UNSUPPORTED_REQTYPE`.
+If the recipient cannot parse the request (it is incomplete or invalid), it sends an Error response with the error code `ERR_MALFORMED_REQUEST`; failure to parse a Response or an Error is not reported.

 ## Channel 0 request types